isc-projects/bind9/doc/arm/platforms.inc.rst

 -  Thread Local Storage support defined in <threads.h>

-Where it makes sense, BIND 9 uses C-standard fixes introduced by C17 update of the C11 standard.
+Where it makes sense, BIND 9 uses C-standard fixes introduced by the C17 update of the C11 standard.

 ISC regularly tests BIND on many operating systems and architectures,